JunhoKimLee/Ithaca-Carbon-Neutral/Automater_Project/src/config_maker_osx/README.md

 # Config Maker
 This program lets you create configuration files for Grasshopper energy simulations.
-Designed for Windows.
+Designed for Mac OSX.

 ## How to setup Config Maker